sueszli/blog/job market.md

 - **employers:** companies hire algorithmically. you are hired solely by supply/demand and a score that's a perfect representation of your competence.

-- **employees:** everyone is utilitarian, rational, self-interested and can achieve happiness just through maximizing their earnings: people are not picky about the job they get, as long as it pays well. a lawyer would be just as happy working as a plumber if the pay is better, even if it's less prestigious, exciting or involves physical labor.
+- **employees:** everyone is utilitarian, rational, self-interested and can achieve happiness just by maximizing their earnings: people are not picky about the job they get, as long as it pays well. a lawyer would be happier working as a plumber if the pay is better, even if it's less prestigious, exciting or involves physical labor.

 to game this system you'd go for the highest-paying job within your reach and do just enough to meet the requirements.

 # reality check

-so why doesn't this happen in the real world? because hiring is complex and everyone has a unique utility function. people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.
+so why doesn't this happen in the real world?

+because hiring is complex and everyone has a unique utility function. people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.

 ![](./assets/competition.png)